SeisSCOPED/HPS-book/book/chapters/cloud/AWS_EC2Batch.md

 - Click on **Batch**
 - Select Read / Describe Jobs
 - Click Next
-- Add a poolicy name, e.g. "Describe_Batch_Jobs"
+- Add a policy name, e.g. "Describe_Batch_Jobs"
 - Click Create Policy

 Finally, go to the S3 bucket where you'll be writing the results of the jobs.